antonfirsov/docs/2023/04-Apr/dotnet-8-preview-3/dotnet-8-preview-3.md

 Check out what's new in [C#](https://devblogs.microsoft.com/dotnet/csharp-12-previews-primary-constructors-for-classes-and-structs), [ASP.NET Core](https://devblogs.microsoft.com/dotnet/asp-net-core-updates-in-dotnet-8-preview-3), [EF Core](https://devblogs.microsoft.com/dotnet), and [.NET MAUI](https://devblogs.microsoft.com/dotnet/announcing-dotnet-maui-8-preview-3) in the Preview 3 release.
 Stay current with [What's New in .NET 8](https://learn.microsoft.com/dotnet/core/whats-new/dotnet-8). [.NET Docs](https://learn.microsoft.com/dotnet/fundamentals/) will be updated throughout the release.

 .NET 8 has been tested with 17.6 Preview 3.
-We recommend that you use the [preview channel builds](https://visualstudio.com/preview) if you want to try .NET 8 with the Visual Studio family of products.
+If you want to try .NET 8 with the Visual Studio family of products, we recommend that you use the [preview channel builds](https://visualstudio.com/preview).
 Visual Studio for Mac support for .NET 8 isn’t yet available.

 Let's take a look at some new features.